thejasvibr/bat_beamshapes/README.md

 TODO:
 * Verification tests to check output with Beranek & Mellow 2012 graphs:
     * piston in a sphere pending
+* Make schematics for each source model describing the source and the acoustic conditions under which the model is formulated (eg. 'rigid', 'resilient' etc.)

 DONE:
 * ~~Uniform output format to a np.array that has 20*log10 D_theta/D_0~~ Done.